b-m-f/WirtBot/Website/content/docs/setup.md

 At the bottom you will find the `import` functionality.
 Choose the `ImportThisFileIntoYourWirtBotInterface.json` that the installer created and import it.

-**Do not skip this import, besides the initial network configuration this imports cryptographic keys that make sure that only your computer can configure the WirtBot, and everyone else in your network simply sees and empty Dashboard**.
+**Do not skip this import, besides the initial network configuration this imports cryptographic keys that make sure that only your computer can configure the WirtBot, and everyone else in your network simply sees an empty Dashboard**.

 Congrats.
 You are done, or well, ready to go and build the network of your dreams!